TIE Card

-How to get TIE number - Unlocking Spanish Residency
+How to get TIE Card - Unlocking Spanish Residency

 Introduction

-• Legal Identification: The TIE number is your legal identifier in Spain, signifying your status as a resident.
+• Legal Identification: The TIE card is your legal identifier in Spain, signifying your status as a resident.

 • Access to Services: It is essential for accessing various services, including healthcare, banking, and employment.